 Course Applications and Availability at UKCBC for UK/EU Students

-UKCBC understands the importance of academic opportunities and strives to provide this within a vibrant campus life, to give students the best possible start to their career.
+UKCBC understands the importance of academic opportunities and strives to provide this within a vibrant campus life.
 We offer a range of courses at UKCBC in subjects such as Accounting, Business, Computing, Travel and Tourism, and Health and Social Care.

 We have three intakes per year: February, April/May and September.
-Our Admissions Department manages the intake for each new entry, in line with the Academic Team.
+Our Admissions Department manages the intake for each new entry, alongside our Academic Team.

-UKCBC has a strong academic team who engage with students to ensure the best outcomes.
+UKCBC’s academic team works with students to ensure the best outcomes.
 The college prides itself on its vibrant learning environment that caters to the needs of all students.